Skip to content

 Program Overview

-The UCLA Acting and Performance Summer Institute is a three-week intensive for high school students in grades 9-12 who seek the discipline and training required for participation in a university theater program or a career in the performing arts.
-This institute focuses on developing artists’ talents and addressing areas of opportunity.
+The UCLA Acting and Performance Laboratory Intensive is a three-week program for high school students in grades 9-12 who seek the discipline and training required for participation in a university theater program or a career in the performing arts.
+This program focuses on developing artists’ talents and addressing areas of opportunity.

 Due to the nature of this intensive, schedules can fluctuate.
 A typical week will include performance and movement-based classes in the morning, followed by afternoon rehearsals where students will gain practical experience while fully immersed in all aspects of the creative process- conceptualizing, writing and transforming ideas into dramatic action.

-Admission to this institute is by digital audition and instructor consent.
+Admission to this intensive is by digital audition and instructor consent.
 As part of the application process, each applicant must submit a letter of reference from a high school instructor verifying the applicant’s ability to successfully participate in a disciplined and rigorous theater program along with a resume.
-The letter of reference and resume can be uploaded during the application process.
+Each applicant will be required to submit the recommenders email on the application.

 Program Details